cmdocumentation/feature-adoption-analysis/README.md

 **The Pattern**
 - Tier 4 (enterprise) has the lowest churn rate at 7%
 - But only 43% of Tier 4 users create a report - lower than all other tiers (48-52%)
-- This contradicts the strong correlation between feature adoption and retention seen in Tiers 1–3
+- In Tiers 1–3, adoption and churn move together; in Tier 4, they diverge

 **What This Suggests**

-In Tiers 1–3, adoption rates and churn rates move together: high adoption → low churn.

-In Tier 4, they diverge: low adoption → low churn.

-Possible explanation for the data:
-- **Selection effect and contract structure:** Tier 4 buyers are vetted by sales and contractually committed, so early feature adoption is less predictive of their 30-day churn.
+Selection effect and contract structure likely explain the divergence.
+Tier 4 buyers are vetted by sales and contractually committed, so early feature adoption is less predictive of their 30-day churn.

 **What This Does NOT Tell Us**
 - Whether Tier 4 customers are *satisfied* (we only see churn, not NPS or renewal intent)